Randy Napoleon: Later life and career

 Napoleon has led an organ trio which has toured the United States and United Kingdom and which did a concert for BBC radio.
 The trio appears on Enjoy the Moment and Randy Napoleon: Between Friends, both featuring Jared Gold (organist) and drummer Quincy Davis.
 Between Friends, a 2006 release from Azica Records, features the trio on half the tracks and a quartet on the other, with Davis, bassist David Wong, and Benny Green on piano.
 The Randy Napoleon three-horn sextet appears on his 2012 album The Jukebox Crowd.
 A trio with Rodney Whitaker on bass and Gregory Hutchinson on drums appears on his album for the Detroit Music Factory, Soon.

 Napoleon has performed and arranged on all of Freddy Cole's albums since 2009.
 He has appeared on TV with Cole, on a 2007 PBS special, and on the 2009 Jerry Lewis Muscular Dystrophy Telethon.
 Napoleon has appeared on Grammy-nominated albums, including Michael Buble: Caught in the Act, Freddy Cole Sings Mr. B, and Freddy Cole: My Mood is You.
 He arranged music for the two Cole albums.

 Napoleon has also toured with Benny Green (2000–2001), Clayton-Hamilton Jazz Orchestra (2003–2004), and Michael Bublé (2004–2007).
 He has appeared on TV in Japan with CHJO and throughout Europe, Asia and America with Bublé.
 His U.S. TV appearances with Bublé include David Letterman, Jay Leno, The View, The Today Show, The Ellen DeGeneres Show, Regis and Kelly, Dancing with the Stars, the Radio Music Awards, Entertainment Tonight, and a PBS special, Caught in the Act.

-Napoleon has performed with Monty Alexander, Bill Charlap, Michael Dease, Rene Marie, and Rodney Whitaker.
+Napoleon has performed with Monty Alexander, Peter and Will Anderson, Bill Charlap, Michael Dease, Rene Marie, and Rodney Whitaker.
 He has appeared with cabaret performers Eric Comstock and Barbara Fasano.

-Napoleon has performed at Lincoln Center, Hollywood Bowl, The Kennedy Center, Radio City Music Hall, Royal Albert Hall in London, and the Sydney Opera House in Australia.
+Napoleon has performed at Lincoln Center, Hollywood Bowl, The Kennedy Center, Radio City Music Hall, Royal Albert Hall in London, the Sydney Opera House in Australia, and the Detroit Jazz Festival.

 Napoleon moved to New York City after graduating from the University of Michigan in 1999.
 He returned to Michigan to teach at the University of Michigan School of Music, Theater and Dance from 2013 to 2014.
-In the fall of 2014, he accepted an appointment to Michigan State University's College of Music where he is currently a tenured associate professor of jazz.
+In the fall of 2014, he accepted an appointment to Michigan State University's College of Music where he is currently a tenured associate professor of jazz and serves as associate director of Jazz Studies.
 There, he performs with the MSU Professors of jazz, teaches jazz guitar, and leads a student octet.
 He has taught master classes and clinics at many colleges including Bucknell University, Temple University, Humber College, and Oakland University.

 He married Alison Rogers Napoleon in 2010.
 They have two children, Jack Lawrence (2013) and Juliet Claire (2017).
 Jack is named for Jack Skurnick, Napoleon's maternal grandfather.